Owens Township, St. Louis County, Minnesota

 Owens Township is a township in Saint Louis County, Minnesota, United States.
 The population was 263 at the 2010 census.

 U.S. Highway 53 serves as a main route in the township.
 Other routes include Saint Louis County Road 115, County Road 24 (Vermilion Drive), County Road 78 (Wakely Road), and Johnson Road.

 The city of Cook is located within Owens Township geographically but is a separate entity.

 History

-Owens Township was named for three Owens brothers (John, Samuel, and Thomas) who businessmen in the area.
+Owens Township was named for three Owens brothers (John, Samuel, and Thomas) who were businessmen in the area.

 Geography

 According to the United States Census Bureau, the township has a total area of 29.5 sqmi; 0.03% is water.

 The Little Fork River flows through Owens Township.

 The Rice River, a tributary of the Little Fork River, also flows through the township.

 Adjacent townships, cities, and communities

 The following are adjacent to Owens Township :